Gregory Meeks: 2012

 Citizens for Responsibility and Ethics in Washington (CREW) named Meeks one of the most corrupt members of Congress in 2011.
 It was subsequently reported that his continuing ethical and criminal probes would cause his premature exit from Congress, but Meeks has denied this.
-In October 2011, hiphop artist and law school graduate Mike Scala announced his candidacy in the Democratic primary.
+In October 2011, hip-hop artist and law school graduate Mike Scala announced his candidacy in the Democratic primary.
 Meeks won the primary and was reelected in the November general election with 90% of the vote.